collective/Products.EasyNewsletter/README.md

 Funding welcome ;)

-- Async task queue for WSGI as an alternative to collective.taskqueue which will not support WSGI
+- Async task queue for Plone > 5.2, as an alternative to collective.taskqueue which will not support WSGI
 - Integration of Mosaico newsletter editor
 - External subscriber sources / delivery services
-- Content migration AT >> DX

 ## Maintainer